 A doctor can help diagnose if the concussion is minor or if you need to stay for observation.
 You may be sent home with the instructions that you are not to be left alone for the next few days.
 The person who stays with you will need to watch you for signs of a traumatic brain injury.
 If those signs appear, you need to go back to the hospital immediately.

 Internal injuries are often found immediately, but it’s not always the case.
 A slow bleed may take hours before symptoms appear.
 If you’re home alone when you suddenly take a turn for the worse, it could become a life or death situation.
 Following a severe crash, you may have damage to your liver, spleen, or other organs.
 If you go to the hospital, doctors can find those injuries through scans.

 Go to the doctor and make sure you get a copy of every prescription, medical bill, or doctor’s orders that are given or explained.
 If the doctor hasn’t written out the diagnosis and care instructions, ask for them before you leave the medical practice.

-Jordan, Herington & Rowley is an award-winning Colorado law firm that specializes in personal injury law.
+Jordan, Herington & Rowley is an award-winning Denver personal injury law firm that specializes in personal injury law.
 After a car accident, talk to one of our attorneys.
 While the other driver’s insurance may offer a fair settlement, it’s not a guarantee.
 A car accident is stressful enough.
 You want to protect yourself by talking to an expert in car accidents who can make sure you get the money you need for a full recovery from your injuries.
 Call (303) 647-3029 or fill out the online form to set up a free consultation.